Ever wondered what is house sitting? Because of housesitting I am living abroad and travelling around the world without paying for accommodation.

 - You are living in someone’s house for free.
 They are entrusting you to take good care of their pets and their property.
 Always leave everything nice and tidy when you leave.

 Do you have to pay to join the house sitting website?

 There is an annual fee to post or apply for sits, however you can visit the website and just browse it for free to see if it is something that may interest you.
 Click here to get 25% off the membership fee of Trusted Housesitters!

 I love housesitting, I think it’s such a great way to travel round and save some money!
 This is actually my fifth year of living abroad without paying for accommodation!
-My first year I was an au-pair in Italy, the following 3.5 years I was a flight attendant in The Middle East so I had all my accommodation covered by the airline, and now I am housesitting my way across Australia!
-Click here to read how I organised it, and follow along on my Instagram stories where I share my daily housesitting fun!
+My first year I was an au-pair in Italy, the following 3.5 years I was a flight attendant living in Abu Dhabi so I had all my accommodation covered by the airline, and now I am housesitting my way across Australia!
+Follow along on my Instagram stories where I share my daily housesitting fun!

 Like this post on What Is House Sitting?
 Pin it!